fxhxyz4/BreakSystem/readme.md

 Inspired by the Pomodoro technique, it allows you to focus during work sessions and forces you to rest — by making the app the only usable window on the screen during the break.

+NOTE: for skip break. use alt + f4
 ---

 ## 🚀 Features